Grimes-Gif/Biomarker-depp/README.md

 Kmeans only considers the average of the clusters while clustering while GMM also considers the variance, this is what causes the elliptical and circular shapes that they capture in data.
 This means that the variance of our data seemingly has little impact on the performance of GMM.
 This is further supported by the NMI scores, showing that GMM and Kmeans predictions could hardly be agreed with by the ground truth analysis.

-Generally speaking across our data, its very difficult for it to cluster well.
-Only after breaking apart the datasets many times across different layers can we get the algorithms to have some form of decent distortion drop off but nothing that would allow specific classification.
-This could be due to many factors such as the loss of information when transitioning from time series to frequency, or to the lack of spatial resolution in EEG data.
-Only have superficial electrical activity could possibly lead to data points that are unrelated and dont follow any trend.
+Generally speaking across our data, its very difficult for classification to cluster well.
+Only after breaking apart the datasets many times across different layers can we get the algorithms to have some form of decent distortion drop off.
+This could be due to many factors, such as the loss of information when transitioning from time series to frequency, or the lack of spatial resolution in EEG data.
 Clustering algorithms generally perform poorly when there is no real model to capture in the data, suggesting that the dataset collected doesn't accurately capture the specified target variable under the current conditions.

 ### Supervised Learning Methods